Zeughaus/fasteR/README.md

 introductory course on data science, first taught at Lyon College in fall 2021.
 At the same time, I’m using this project to teach myself the use of GitHub in the classroom.

+I haven't decided yet if I want to publish these as "pages" or as a regular repo.